It is all about thriving and building memories in life.

 The employee contributes and selects what and how to invest from the options available in the retirement plan.

-Most defined contribution schemes give some sort of investment equivalent up to a particular level.
+Most defined contribution schemes give some investment equivalent up to a particular level.

 Investments to a Defined Contribution plan develop tax-deferred, and there are yearly addition limits.
 These restrictions apply to both workers’ and employers’ donations.

-A defined contribution plan is also known as a team RRSP, although it outperforms an RRSP since it matches the contributions of employees.
+A defined contribution plan is also known as a team RRSP, although it outperforms an RRSP since it matches employees’ contributions.

 This investment match is the equivalent of obtaining money for free or immediate funds invested.